-The thesis should be no more than 80 000 words in length including appendices, but excluding footnotes, references and bibliography.
-Footnotes should not exceed 20% of the dissertation.
-Discursive footnotes are generally discouraged, and under no circumstances should footnotes be used to include material that would normally be in the main text, and thus to circumvent the word limits.
+A PhD thesis must not exceed 80,000 words, including footnotes.
+The word limit includes appendices but excludes the bibliography.
+Discursive footnotes are generally discouraged, and under no circumstances should footnotes be used to include material that would normally be in the main text.
 Statistical tables should be counted as 150 words per table.
-Only under exceptional circumstances, and after prior application, will the degree committee allow a student to exceed these limits.
-You will be expected to submit a signed statement confirming the length of the thesis.
-More information can be found on the Student Registry website:
+Only under exceptional circumstances, and after prior application, will the Degree Committee allow a student to exceed these limits.
+A candidate must submit, with the thesis, a statement signed by her or himself attesting to the length of the thesis.
+Any thesis that exceeds the limit will be referred back to candidate for revision before being forwarded to the examiners.